awsdocs/amazon-transcribe-developer-guide/doc_source/event-stream.md

 # Event Stream Encoding<a name="event-stream"></a>

 Event stream encoding provides bidirectional communication using messages between a client and a server\.
-Data frames sent to the Amazon Transcribe streaming service are encoded in this format\., The response from Amazon Transcribe also uses this encoding\.
+Data frames sent to the Amazon Transcribe streaming service are encoded in this format\.
+The response from Amazon Transcribe also uses this encoding\.

 Each message consists of two sections: the prelude and the data\.
 The prelude consists of: